JoseJX/analogue-pocket-patches/README.md

 ## Sakura Taisen GB - Geki Hana Gumi Nyuutai!

-Also known as `Sakura Wars GB`

 This patch converts `Sakura Taisen GB - Geki Hana Gumi Nyuutai!
 (J)` to the `.pocket` format.

-This patch is compatible with the English [translation patch](https://github.com/vinheim3/sakuraWars1-disasm/releases/download/0.0.1/sakuraWars1.ips).

 This patch was updated to fix the target reticule in Maria's mini-game.
 (2022/01/15)